QuaNilo/StockTradingAPP/README.md

 # Stock Tracking APP

-Project made for a University Project where we were assigned an API and had to use fragments, RecyclerViews, Lifecycle Manipulations, JetPack Modules (e.g Retrofit), ViewModels and Github Actions Pipelines.
+Project made for a University Project where we were assigned an API and used the following Technologies :
+- fragments
+- RecyclerViews
+- Lifecycle Manipulations
+- JetPack Modules (e.g Retrofit)
+- ViewModels
+- Github Actions Pipelines

 ## Created By :
 [QuaNilo](https://github.com/QuaNilo)